AnasNeumann/TSP/README.md

 ![problem-studied](/documentation/problem.png)

 ## I. Complete process to install and link Ilog Cplex
-1. Download and install Cplex and Ilog Cplex
+1. Download Cplex and Ilog Cplex from the official website: https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer and install the engine on your computer

-2. Create a maven project to generate a _pom.xml_ file (used to install external tools like Ilog Cplex)
+2. Create a maven project (in any IDE) to generate a _pom.xml_ file (used to install external tools like Ilog Cplex)

 3. Add the following entry to the _pom.xml_ file to install the Ilog Cplex engine and build from the src folder:
 ```xml